-1. In a small saucepan combine the 1⁄3 cup of milk, 4 tablespoons of butter and the sugar.
+1. In a small saucepan combine the milk, butter and sugar.
 Warm over low heat until the butter is melted.
-Remove from heat and set aside to cool to room temperature
+Remove from heat and set aside to cool to room temperature.

 2. Dissolve the yeast in the warm water.
 Let stand 5 minutes, or until mixture is foamy.
-Insert the chopping blade into the work bowl of the food processor.
-Add the flour and salt; process for 10 seconds on Low.
-Combine the beaten egg with the milk and yeast mixture and with the machine running on Low, slowly add the liquids through the feed tube and process until a dough ball forms.
+Combine with cooled milk mixture and beaten egg.
+Put the flour and salt in the work bowl of a food processor fitted with the dough or metal chopping blade and process for 10 seconds.
+With the machine running, slowly add all the liquids through the feed tube and process until a dough ball forms.
 Continue processing 45 seconds to knead the dough.
-Shape the dough into a smooth ball and place in a 1-gallon sealable plastic bag.
-Squeeze the air out and seal the bag.
-Let rise in a warm place until the dough has doubled in size, about 45 to 60 minutes.
+Shape the dough into a smooth ball, and put it in a clean mixing bowl and cover with plastic wrap.
+Let rise in a warm place until the dough has doubled in size, about 60 minutes.

 3. Lightly butter a 9-inch round baking pan.
 Punch the dough down and then divide into 12 equal pieces (about 2 ounces each).
 Roll into smooth rounds and arrange in the prepared pan.
 Put the pan in the oven, with the rack in the lower rack position.
 Set to Steam at 100°F for 25 minutes to proof.